Why should we consider going to Family Camp?

 What do the kids do when parents are in sessions?

 We are excited that we have sessions that are divided by age.
 We have had up to 5 different age-based workshops at one time for kids 4 years and older.
 During the second parent session, fun activities with our young adult counselors are planned for the children.
 The smallest children are kept together.

 This is a casual weekend…jeans, sweatshirts…whatever you feel most comfortable.
 With the permission of our priests, even church is casual.
 Please see the packing list for more ideas.

-Are we allowed to come early?
+Are we allowed to come early or stay later?